 - You can’t allow someone else to pass judgment on you.

 - You can’t trust their limiting beliefs based on what little they know of you.

 They teach their children not to trust their own natural instincts.
-They feel threatened when their children start to develop their own independence and do whatever they can to stop it from happening.
+They feel threatened when their child starts to develop their own independence, and they’ll do whatever they can to stop it from happening.

 We’re so afraid of making the wrong choice because a narcissist never misses an opportunity to crucify you for any minor infraction or failure.
 They expect perfection.
 You’re not allowed to make decisions for yourself because a narcissist wants total control over every decision you make.

 Narcissists teach their children failure is a terrible thing, and if you don’t get it right the first time, you’re worthless.